dartmouth-cs98/18w-hikar-frontend/README.md

 ## Architecture

-TODO:  descriptions of code organization and tools and libraries used

 Mapbox SDK -- Used for topographic map generation as well as retrieving elevation data

 Vuforia SDK -- Used for AR overlay

+Overpass Turbo -- Used to query OpenStreetMaps for trail information which is then stored in our backend

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc

-Download the project and open in Unity (2017.03f.3)
+1. Download the project and open in Unity (2017.03f.3)
+2. Perform a test build by running the project in the Unity editor (your webcam should turn on and a map of Hanover, NH should be rendered)

 ## Deployment

-TODO: how to deploy the project

-Either run inside Unity, or deploy to iOS/Android
+1. Download the Unity project and open in Unity
+2. Go to File -> Build -> Build Settings and choose the mobile platform you want to deploy to
+3. Select Build and Run with your mobile device connected
+4. The application should build and open on your phone
+5. Make sure to enable location services and camera permissions

 ## Authors